Aplyca/patternlab-standard/README.md

 ```bash
 npm version <patch|minor|major>
 ```
-This will checkout to master, bump version in `package.json`, create an push the tags.
+This will checkout to master, bump version in `package.json`, create and push the tags.

 Using in the site
 -----------------